wordofwarning/wordofwarning.org/current/2025-worksahead/pailing/index.md

 Part-story, part-discovery, part-surrender: an investigation into touch and regression.
 This work unpacks the strange contradiction of being a fully grown adult who is still learning how to thrive.

 #### Artist
 Martha is a northern-born spoken word and performance artist.
 Her work considers what it is to remain empathetic and soft in a brutal, emotionally temperamental world.

 She is a former artist-in-residence at London's Roundhouse and Blackpool's The Old Electric.
 Her past work includes commissions for the Royal Court, Essex Book Festival, METAL, and Penned In The Margins.
-She has performed across the UK including at Soho Theatre, the Barbican, LADA, Curve, Alphabetti, and Contact.
+Martha has performed across the UK including at Soho Theatre, the Barbican, LADA, Curve, Alphabetti, and Contact.
 She has also performed in some dingy pubs and they were no less extraordinary.

 #### Entry
 Pay What You Decide: £15/£10/£5/£0 (advance booking recommended).